-Employee retention strategies might sound out of your league (and budget).
-You might think they’re all about hefty bonuses and other monetary rewards that you can’t afford to offer your team members.
-But employee retention is about so much more than expensive perks.
+Now, you might be thinking: Employee retention strategies sound pretty costly—I’m just a small business!
+But they’re actually not about hefty bonuses that you can’t afford to offer your team members.
+Employee retention is about so much more than expensive perks.
 Businesses of any size can, and should, take steps to foster loyalty throughout their team.
 And we’ve got some affordable ideas to help you get started.

 What we’ll cover: